United States Cyber Command: Concerns

 There are concerns that the Pentagon and NSA will overshadow any civilian cyber defense efforts.
 There are also concerns on whether the command will assist in civilian cyber defense efforts.
-According to then-Deputy SECDEF William J. Lynn, USCYBERCOM "will lead day-to-day defense and protection of all DoD networks.
+According to Deputy SECDEF William J. Lynn, USCYBERCOM "will lead day-to-day defense and protection of all DoD networks.
 It will be responsible for DoD's networks – the dot-mil world.
 Responsibility for federal civilian networks – dot-gov – stays with the Department of Homeland Security, and that's exactly how it should be."
-Alexander notes, however, that if faced with cyber hostilities an executive order could expand USCYBERCOM's spectrum of operations to include, for instance, assisting the Department of Homeland Security in defense of their networks.
+Alexander notes, however, that if faced with cyber hostilities, an executive order could expand USCYBERCOM's spectrum of operations to include, for instance, assisting the Department of Homeland Security in defense of their networks.

 Some military leaders claim that the existing cultures of the Army, Navy, and Air Force are fundamentally incompatible with that of cyber warfare.
 Major Robert Costa (USAF) even suggested a sixth branch of the military, an Information (Cyber) Service with Title 10 responsibilities analogous to its sister services in 2002 noting:

 While no one [IOP, Instrument of National Power] operates in a vacuum...
 Information increasingly underpins the other three [Diplomatic, Economic and Military], yet has proven to be the most vulnerable, even as US society becomes more dependent on it in peace, conflict, and war.
 To attack these centers of gravity, an adversary will use the weakest decisive point, ... the Information IOP.
 In addition, the other IOPs benefit from Unity of Effort--Constitutional balances of power ensure the Diplomatic and Military IOPs exercised by the President in concert with Congress are focused, while the Economic IOP achieves Unity of Action through international market controls and an international body of law.
 [In 2002], [t]he Information IOP however, [was] rudderless, lacking both Unity of Action and Unity of Command.